j-kelm/lsy_drone_racing/README.md

       - [Settings](#settings)
       - [Launch](#launch)

+## Important Changes
+This repo is a fork of [lsy_drone_racing](https://github.com/utiasDSL/lsy_drone_racing) and requires the dependencies of said repository, in particular [pycffirmware](https://github.com/utiasDSL/pycffirmware/tree/drone_racing) - `drone_racing` branch.

+Furthermore, this repo uses files copied from [diffusion_policy](https://github.com/real-stanford/diffusion_policy) for training and deploying diffusion models.

+See each repository for further details on the implementations and installation.
+The following instructions are taken from [lsy_drone_racing](https://github.com/utiasDSL/lsy_drone_racing) at the time the thesis was submitted and should match this codebase.

+### Project structure
+The files from [diffusion_policy](https://github.com/real-stanford/diffusion_policy) are in `/diffusion_policy`, except for `/train.py` used to train the diffusion policy.
+It should be possible to move the file in theory, but `hydra` is very picky about folder structure.

+Otherwise, this repo follows the structure of the two subrepos.
+Most additions are in `/lsy_drone_racing/control/`.

 ## Documentation
 To get you started with the drone racing project, you can head over to our [documentation page](https://lsy-drone-racing.readthedocs.io/en/latest/getting_started/general.html).